-43 Agency/Group/Organization Humboldt County DHHS Agency/Group/Organization Type Continuum of Care Administrative Entity What section of the plan was addressed by consultation?
-Affordable Housing, Community Development, and Economic Development.
+43 Agency/Group/Organization Agency/Group/Organization Type What section of the plan was addressed by consultation?
 Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Community Survey Insufficient affordable housing stock, land restrictions, economic development leadership challenges, limited broadband access in large areas of Humboldt County.
-44 Agency/Group/Organization LAMAS Housing Project Agency/Group/Organization Type Affordable Housing Developer What section of the plan was addressed by consultation?
-Affordable Housing, Community Development, and Economic Development.
+44 Agency/Group/Organization Agency/Group/Organization Type What section of the plan was addressed by consultation?
 Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Community Survey Lack of affordable housing zoning opportunities from local authorities.

-45 Agency/Group/Organization MidPen Housing Corporation Agency/Group/Organization Type Affordable Housing Developer What section of the plan was addressed by consultation?
-Affordable Housing, Community Development, and Economic Development.
+45 Agency/Group/Organization Agency/Group/Organization Type What section of the plan was addressed by consultation?
 Briefly describe how the Agency/Group/Organization was consulted.
-What are the anticipated outcomes of the consultation or areas forimproved coordination?
-Community Survey The lack of availability of safe, quality housing stock for individuals at or below the area median income.
-46 Agency/Group/Organization Agency/Group/Organization Type Local Government What section of the plan was addressed by consultation?
-Affordable Housing, Community Development, and Economic Development.
+What are the anticipated outcomes of the consultation or areas for improved coordination?
+46 Agency/Group/Organization Agency/Group/Organization Type What section of the plan was addressed by consultation?
 Briefly describe how the Agency/Group/Organization was consulted.
-What are the anticipated outcomes of the consultation or areas forimproved coordination?
-Community Survey Lack of funding.
-Broadband access challenges with high costs.
+What are the anticipated outcomes of the consultation or areas for improved coordination?

-47 Agency/Group/Organization Office of Congressman Lou Correa Agency/Group/Organization Type Local Government What section of the plan was addressed by consultation?
-Affordable Housing, Community Development, and Economic Development.
+47 Agency/Group/Organization Agency/Group/Organization Type What section of the plan was addressed by consultation?
 Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Community Survey Lack of affordable housing and commercial properties.
-Broadband challenges in Mobilehome parks with highest needs.
-48 Agency/Group/Organization Orangewood Foundation Agency/Group/Organization Type Homelessness Services Provider.
-What section of the plan was addressed by consultation?
-Affordable Housing, Community Development, and Economic Development.
+48 Agency/Group/Organization Agency/Group/Organization Type What section of the plan was addressed by consultation?
 Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Community Survey Lack of emergency shelter space for Transitional Aged Youth Housing.

-49 Agency/Group/Organization Pacific National Development Agency/Group/Organization Type Affordable Housing Developer What section of the plan was addressed by consultation?
-Affordable Housing, Community Development, and Economic Development.
+49 Agency/Group/Organization Agency/Group/Organization Type What section of the plan was addressed by consultation?
 Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Community Survey Lack of funding.
-50 Agency/Group/Organization Plug In America Agency/Group/Organization Type Fair Housing Organization What section of the plan was addressed by consultation?
-Affordable Housing, Community Development, and Economic Development.
+50 Agency/Group/Organization Agency/Group/Organization Type What section of the plan was addressed by consultation?
 Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Community Survey Lack of access to affordable, regulated home-based Electric Vehicle (EV) charging for multifamily housing residents.

-51 Agency/Group/Organization Recovery Survival Network Agency/Group/Organization Type Public or private agency that provides fair housing services What section of the plan was addressed by consultation?
-Affordable Housing, Community Development, and Economic Development.
+51 Agency/Group/Organization Agency/Group/Organization Type What section of the plan was addressed by consultation?
 Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Community Survey Lack of funding for nonprofit providers.
-Lack of understanding of fair housing needs from city and state agencies.
-Broadband access challenges.
-52 Agency/Group/Organization Root 66 Agency/Group/Organization Type Affordable Housing Developer What section of the plan was addressedby consultation?
-Affordable Housing, Community Development, and Economic Development.
+52 Agency/Group/Organization Agency/Group/Organization Type What section of the plan was addressed by consultation?
 Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Community Survey Cost of development for affordable housing.

-53 Agency/Group/Organization San Francisco Municipal Transportation Agency Agency/Group/Organization Type Local Government What section of the plan was addressed by consultation?
-Affordable Housing, Community Development, and Economic Development.
+53 Agency/Group/Organization Agency/Group/Organization Type What section of the plan was addressed by consultation?
 Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Community Survey Lack of funding and community support.
-Broadband access challenges in rural areas.
-54 Agency/Group/Organization Seaside Civic League, Inc. DBA Villa Del Monte Agency/Group/Organization Type Public or private agency that provides housing services What section of the plan was addressed by consultation?
-Affordable Housing, Community Development, and Economic Development.
+54 Agency/Group/Organization Agency/Group/Organization Type What section of the plan was addressed by consultation?
 Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Community Survey Lack of housing, lack of water, & building/city ordinances.

-55 Agency/Group/Organization Social Services Data Solutions, Inc. Agency/Group/Organization Type Consultant What section of the plan was addressed by consultation?
-Affordable Housing, Community Development, and Economic Development.
-Briefly describe how the Community Survey Agency/Group/Organization was consulted.
-What are the anticipated outcomes of the consultation or areas forimproved coordination?
-Lack of understanding of housing and homeless data systems.
-56 Agency/Group/Organization Sonoma Applied Villages Services Agency/Group/Organization Type Consultant What section of the plan was addressed.by consultation?
-Affordable Housing, Community Development, and Economic Development.
+55 Agency/Group/Organization Agency/Group/Organization Type What section of the plan was addressed by consultation?
 Briefly describe how the Agency/Group/Organization was consulted.
-What are the anticipated outcomes of the consultation or areas forimproved coordination?
-Community Survey Lack of sharing of information about current vacancies and development obligations.
-Lack of adequate affordable housing for employees.
+What are the anticipated outcomes of the consultation or areas for improved coordination?
+56 Agency/Group/Organization Agency/Group/Organization Type What section of the plan was addressed. by consultation?
+Briefly describe how the Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the consultation or areas for improved coordination?